 Gemini Exchange is another US-based outfit founded by the Winklevoss twins – the pair who sued Mark Zuckerberg over social networking, and were awarded $65 million (£48 million), which they put to use as venture capitalists.
 This exchange is based in New York, and is available in 48 US states, as well as the Puerto Rico, Canada, UK, Singapore, South Korea and Hong Kong.

 Gemini’s only supported fiat currency is US dollars, and it trades Bitcoin, Ethereum and Zcash.
-Gemini does not charge deposit or withdrawal fees, and levies a low flat rate of 0.25% for trades, to both the buyer and the seller.
+Gemini does not charge deposit or withdrawal fees, and has a 1% fee (depending on your 30 day trading volume - thee fee will go down as your trading volume increases) for trades, to both the buyer and the seller.

 Another advantage of Gemini is that it’s a New York state limited liability trust company, and is regulated by New York’s Department of Financial Services.
 Close proximity to the Wall Street financial markets allows the company to easily provide a bridge from more traditional investments to newer cryptocurrency markets, for both individual and institutional investors.

 Gemini is also notable in that it accepts ACH transfers for fast access to money for trades.
 A potential downside is that the interface is not particularly novice-friendly.